GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 5

-Present age of a father is 3 times the present age of his son.
-4 years later, father’s age is 13 more than 2 times of his son’s age.
-What is present age of father?
+The present age of a father is 3 times the present age of his son.
+4 years later, the father’s age is 13 more than 2 times of his son’s age.
+What is the present age of the father?

 Show Answer